Welcome to my collection of special places to stay in London

 NEAR KING'S CROSS AND THE BRITISH LIBRARY

-Energetic open plan area taking in the library, restaurant, bar and reception desk.
+The Pullman Hotel has an energetic open plan area taking in the library, restaurant, bar and reception desk.
 If travelling alone, this buzz gives a sense of life and if not, it’s a great place to meet.
 The rooms are decked out in clean, international lines but despite the outside hubbub, are blissfully soundproofed.